-When in London, you don’t want to miss the fresh air at “The Royal Botanic Gardens Kew”.
+When in London, you don’t want to miss the fresh and fragrant air of “The Royal Botanic Gardens Kew”.
 Stroll along a walkway high up in the treetops, and explore acres of gardens under glass.
 Step inside a royal palace, discover galleries of botanical art, and experience 250 years of royal history at Kew Gardens, London’s largest World Heritage Site.

 About The Royal Botanic Gardens Kew

-See the giant lily pads in the Waterlily House, then experience an exotic rainforest in the Palm House.
-Travel through 10 climate zones in the Princess of Wales Conservatory.
+See the giant lily pads in the Waterlily House, then experience an alluring rainforest in the Palm House.
+Afterward, travel through 10 climate zones in the Princess of Wales Conservatory.
 Other highlights include the Arboretum.
-Standing 17 meters tall and constructed from 170,000 aluminium parts and 1,000 LED lights, the Hive structure mimics the visual and sound effects of an actual beehive in Kew Gardens.
+Standing 17 meters tall and constructed from 170,000 aluminum parts and 1,000 LED lights, the Hive structure mimics the visual and sound effects of an actual beehive in Kew Gardens.

 Learn all about the extraordinary life of bees, and the vital role they play in the health of the planet.
-Round off your visit at one of the site’s cafes and restaurants that serve hot meals and classic afternoon teas (not included).
+And finally, round off your visit at one of the site’s cafes and restaurants that serve hot meals and classic afternoon teas (not included).

 The Royal Botanic Gardens Kew Ticket Details:

-- Free cancellation cancel up to 24 hours in advance to receive a full refund
+- Free cancellation up to 24 hours in advance to receive a full refund

 - Instant confirmation